Ace an Audition to Campus Theatre Club

 - Choose an audition piece that you know you can memorize.

-- 2Memorize by heart.After picking an audition piece, you should start reading it over and over again until you memorize it.
+- 2After picking an audition piece, you should start reading it over and over again until you memorize it.
 This is the part that is a bit challenging because not everyone is good at memorizing.
 The fact that you are also memorizing some college-related lessons adds pressure.
-But there are ways you can master your chosen piece more easily.Advertisement
+But there are ways you can master your chosen piece more easily.Memorize by heart.Advertisement

 - Read and analyze your audition piece.
 You cannot memorize something just by reading it 100 times.
 Read by the lines and understand the essence of the script.
 Grasping the full meaning and sense of the play will work wonders for you because it will enable you to ad lib in case you forget a few lines.